beaucharman/grunt-project-kickstarter/README.md

 ```

 ## WordPress Theme Development
-For local WordPress development, all theme files (the ones that you will be making direct changes to) reside in the `development` folder, forexample:
+For local WordPress development, all theme files (the ones that you will be making direct changes to) reside in the `development` folder, for example:
 ```
 | application
  | development
-  |theme-name (within a appropriatly named folder for easy zip and WordPress interaction purposes)
+  |theme-name (within a appropriately named folder for easy zip and WordPress interaction purposes)
     | function.php
     | index.php
     | style.css etc...